yohasebe/openai-chat-api-workflow/README.md

 - **Output HTML Using Pandoc**: Show results in the default web browser if pandoc is installed.
 If unchecked (or Pandoc is not installed), Alfred's "Large Type" feature is used to display the result. (default: `enabled`)
 - **Custom CSS**: You can specify CSS for the query results HTML. (default: `not set`)
 - Web UI Mode**: Set your preferred UI mode (light/dark/auto). (default: `auto`)
+- **System Content**: Text to sent with every query sent to API as a general information about the specification of the chat.
+The default value is as follows:

+> You are a friendly but professional consultant who answers various questions, write computer program code, make decent suggestions, give helpful advice in response to a prompt from the user.
+Your response must be consise, suggestive, and accurate.

 #### Text to Speech